zhewang95/pydl/README.md

-# deep learning framework implemented by python
+# pydl: deep learning framework implemented by python
 `pydl` is built for understanding dl.
+Most of the calculations make use of numpy.
 It may not be a good idea to use this toy framework for solving your problem in real environment.
 ### layers
 #### data
 - [x] PickleData